Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

 An interface is a grouping of signals that share a common function, containing both individual signals and multiple buses.
-By grouping these signals and buses into an interface, the Vivado IP Integrator can identify common interfaces and automatically make multiple connections in a single step.
+By grouping these signals and buses into an interface, the Vivado IP integrator
+can identify common interfaces and automatically make multiple connections in a single step.
 See the *Vivado Design Suite User Guide:
-Designing IP Subsystems Using IP Integrator* ([UG994)](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.2;d=ug994-vivado-ip-subsystems.pdf) for more information on interface pins and ports.
+Designing IP Subsystems Using IP integrator  * ([UG994)](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.2;d=ug994-vivado-ip-subsystems.pdf) for more information on interface pins and ports.

-**IMPORTANT!** *IP Integrator treats an external reset coming into the block design as asynchronous to the clocks.
+**IMPORTANT!** *IP integrator   treats an external reset coming into the block design as asynchronous to the clocks.
 You should always synchronize the external resets with a clock domain in the IP subsystem to help the design meet timing.*